rlee287/py_autoupdate/README.rst

 -  This module is written in pure python. **This means that there is no need to have a C compiler to use this module.**
--  pyautoupdate works with both python 2 and 3
+-  Pyautoupdate works with both python 2 and 3
 -  pypy and pypy3 can also be used

 Dependencies
 ------------
 Core Dependencies
 ~~~~~~~~~~~~~~~~~
--  For python 2, python 2.6 or later is required
--  For python 3, python 3.3 or later is required
+-  Python 2.6+ or Python 3.3+
 -  ``requests`` for retrieving updated versions

 Development Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~
 -  ``pytest`` for running the tests
--  ``pytest_cov`` to measure coverage
+-  ``coverage`` to measure coverage
 -  ``pylint`` for code style checks

 License